jatinbatra/InfiniteVinylDots/README.md

 > An infinite, collaborative music discovery playground where users explore a procedurally generated world of vinyl records, drop their favorite YouTube/Spotify tracks, and gather in real-time listening rooms.

+## 📖 Documentation

+- **[VISUALIZATION.md](./VISUALIZATION.md)** - Comprehensive guide to what the application looks like, visual elements, UI components, and how to run it locally

 ## Features

 - **Infinite Canvas**: Drag and scroll through an endless universe of music using a custom DOM-based engine.